 There were very few aspects of the trip that I would call physically challenging.
 At times we did travel relatively long distances, but we were always either on a comfortable coach, train or airplane.
 The stops were well planned, and although sometimes they were in fairly touristy spots, this was to be expected taking parking and group size into consideration.
 I missed visiting the tiny “mom and pop” restaurants that I usually seek out, but there was enough free time to find some of these places to get my fill.

 One of the things that surprised me most was how well traveled many of the people on the tour were.
 Some had been all over the world as part of a tour group, and others were independent travelers, like me, who wanted to try visiting a new place in a no muss, no fuss, kind of way.
-For many, this was their fourth or fifth On the Go Tours trip.
+For many, this was their fourth or fifth trip with On the Go Tours.
 One guy was on his tenth trip with On the Go and he already had another tour in the works.
 It is hard to think of a greater testament than that.